hijoput4/SharingWare/readme.md

 [Reddit: RealPiracy](https://www.reddit.com/r/RealPiracy/comments/1alxtpv/landing_page_where_are_you/)

 Politics, real conspirations and geopolitics.
+Showing unpopular views of events, hypocrisy and the other side of the coin.
 No LGBT or wokes of any kind allowed.
 Heavy moderation, \*biased.
 You have been warned.

 \(\*\) Biased means no right or left alignment.